In Response to the Responses I Got For What I Said About Limbo

 The first is by Chloi Rad who went to the lengths of setting up a blog just to respond to my piece.
 I don’t know why he didn’t just respond in the comments, especially since as of writing this it’s the only post on the blog, but I still appreciate the effort.
 He also says he hasn’t played Another World yet; well I implore him to do so.

 Chloi Rad says that I am misrepresenting the presentation of Limbo by condemning it for being open to interpretation and that its vagueness is an asset as it matches the oppressive nature of the world Limbo is portraying and thematically resonates with the mystery of waking up in such a world in the first place.
 He then goes on to give his own interpretation of what is happening in Limbo.
-Generally I applaud this kind of thinking and yes interpretation can go many different ways and no single interpretation is flat out wrong so long as the text can support it.
+Generally, I applaud this kind of thinking and yes interpretation can go many different ways and no single interpretation is flat out wrong so long as the text can support it.
 I have written on the nature of interpretation before, but not I’d like to add a caveat to it.
 While a work can have many interpretations and your interpretation is loosely supported by the Limbo text…there’s no other way to put this, you’re doing it wrong.

 Before I used Mulholland Drive to show that multiple interpretations can exist for a vague, confusing and sometimes batshit insane work and be cohesive.
 The key is to finding a key that can unlock the obtuseness and interrelated meaning of all the elements.
 This is true for all works, but for most it is much more obvious and we don’t instinctively put it in same mental category.
 For instance, Die Hard is about family and coming together to defeat a humbug in time for Christmas time.
 Yes, it seems to go to absurd lengths when you boil it down to that, but it is true and is rather obvious about its intentions that people get it without too much hand wringing.
 Mulholland Drive is another matter altogether, but only in terms of degree.
 The two main interpretations that I am aware of it the death dream that latches on the key of the finale and explains the story backwards, unlocking the meaning of the duality the worlds and the more weird imagery.
 The other is that the blue box is a hypercube that crosses two parallel realities with the elements mirroring themselves with the worlds based on tragic or comedic drama subtypes.
 Both work because they latch onto different elements to unlock the rest of the meaning.
 But each one focus on one elements and everything else falls into place.
 Not so with Chloi Rad’s thesis.